scala/scala-lang/development/index.md

 ## Schedule, Iterations and Roadmap

-Scala 3 is developed in iterations, according to a roadmap as designed by its Product Manager and governed by the Scala Core Team \[governance link\].
+Scala 3 is developed in iterations, according to a roadmap as designed by its Product Manager and governed by the [Scala Core Team](/scala-core).
 Each iteration is tied to a given Scala Next release.

 The Scala Compiler Team aims for a set schedule.
 However, we work on a